 The Kingston Woodturners are dedicated to the art of woodturning, and welcome newcomers and experts alike to their regular meetings.
-They will be on hand at the Rendezvous to talk shop, offer advice, and display some of their latest works.
+They will be on hand at the Rendezvous to talk shop, share advice, and offer lathe demonstrations.

 Ron and Pat Frenette of Canadian Canoes have been helping people build their own canoes for 40 years.
 They will bring their 26 ft Voyageur canoe for paddling excursions.
 This canoe has been on many canoe trips including one from Milan to Venice. a few years ago.
 Pat and Ron will set up their typical canoe camp with a very fancy wanigan and also teach a class on how to cane your own canoe seat.
 Registration required.